Last updated February 2024

 - date of birth

-- details from Australian Federal and State Government issued identity documents such as, but not limited to, the type of document, document issuer, document numbers, effective dates, photographic images
+- details contained in Australian Government issued identity documents, such as, but not limited to:

 - confirm your identity

 - compile statistics and reports to enhance our systems and services